feathersjs-ecosystem/feathers-hooks-common/CONTRIBUTING.md

 Linting and docs:

-* The lint step uses eslint with the Airbnb rule set.
+* The lint step uses ESLint with the AirBnB rule set.
+ESLint is the most popular JavaScript linting tool right now, and AirBnB’s style guide is the most widely-used style guide.
 * `npm run eslint` runs the linting.
 * Feel free to add JSDoc blocks for your new hooks as that helps us write documentation.
 * The code should immediately follow any JSDoc blocks.
 * JSDoc blocks are linted.
-Follow them by a blank line if you have linting issues, as that prevents linting.
+Follow them by a blank line if you have linting issues, as that stops the block from being linted.